kore4lyf/notes/blockchain/blockchain_udacity/web3.js.md

 ## Creating a Dapp

 - Create a new folder e.g. truffleweb3
-- cd into truffleweb3, then enter the command below.
+- cd into truffleweb3, then enter the command below, to generate a web3 react template

 ```js
 truffle unbox react
 ```